6 AM: Alarm. Commute. Coffee.

 Problem: Choosing problems drains energy.

-Tactic 2: Time-Boxing Strictly
+Tactic 2: Strict Time-Boxing

 Problem: Friday tiredness makes any practice feel impossible.